-File name "Justina Ford House Moving 1984": Dr. Justina Ford house being moved in 1984 to its current location.
-Photograph from Historic Denver Collections.
-This year marks Dr. Justina Ford's 150th Birthday!
-January 22, 2021 has been proclaimed by Governor Jared Polis to be forevermore "Dr. Justina Ford Day."
+Dr. Justina Ford house being moved in 1984 to its current location.
+2021 MARKS MILESTONE FOR FORD HOUSE This year marks Dr. Justina Ford's 150th Birthday!
+January 22, 2021, was proclaimed by Governor Jared Polis to be forevermore "Dr. Justina Ford Day."
 Dr. Ford, Denver's first licensed African American female doctor, lived in the home and operated her medical practice on the first floor from 1912 to 1952.
 Historic Denver has been a proud supporter of Dr. Ford's legacy and was involved when the house was saved from demolition in 1984 - a move made possible when concerned community members raised the alarm - knowing that Dr. Ford's story was too important to disappear.
 To save it from the wrecking ball, Historic Denver paid to move the house from 23rd and Arapahoe to its current location at 30th & California.
-The Black American West Museum quickly became involved, raised funds for its restoration, and the house became their permanent home in 1987.
+The Black American West Museum guickly became involved, raised funds for its restoration, and the house became their permanent home in 1987.
 They continue to share Dr. Ford's story, along with the stories of many other Black Americans that shaped the West.
 We are honored to work with this special partner, and the timing of our current project could not be more perfect.
 It will be wonderful to see the exterior of the home restored during Dr. Ford's 150th birthday year.
-A big thank you to the Black American West Museum for keeping her legacy alive!
+A big thank you to the Black American West Museum for keeping her legacy alive! 🏶

 What's brewing in Denver?
 A refreshing new way to bank.